thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## client_cert_type and server_cert_type

-The TLS extensions "client_certificate_type" and "server_certificate_type" [RFC7250] are used to negotiate the type of Certificate messages used in TLS to authenticate the server and, optionally, the client.
-This section defines a new certificate type, VC, for usage with TLS 1.3.
+The TLS extensions client_certificate_type and server_certificate_type defined in [RFC7250] are used to negotiate the type of Certificate messages used in TLS to authenticate the server and, optionally, the client.
+This section defines a new certificate type, called VC, for the TLS 1.3 handshake.
 The updated CertificateType enumeration and corresponding addition to the CertificateEntry structure are shown below.
+In the current version of this document VC certificate type is set to 224, one of the values indicated by IANA for private use.
 CertificateType values are sent in the server_certificate_type and client_certificate_type extensions, and the CertificateEntry structures are included in the certificate chain sent in the Certificate message.

 ~~~
 /* Managed by IANA */